sekuler/flowfi/README.md

 FlowFi is designed around stablecoins, not speculation.

-Arc provides native stablecoin infrastructure, first-party Circle integrations (CCTP, Developer-Controlled Wallets, USDC as gas), and a clean developer experience that lets financial primitives — swaps, lending, perpetuals, escrow — live in a single coherent ecosystem instead of being stitched together across incompatible chains.
+FlowFi combines Arc's stablecoin-native settlement environment with Circle's Developer-Controlled Wallets and real CCTP V2 flows into a single cross-chain USDC experience — bridging, swaps, lending, and token tools all settle through that same rail instead of being stitched together across incompatible chains and bridge providers.

 Building on Arc means FlowFi never has to explain away a bridge risk, a wrapped-asset discount, or a "why is gas paid in a random token" question.
 USDC is the base layer, not an afterthought.